marchdev-tk/flinq/README.md

 * method `sumWhere` and `averageWhere` for getting sum and average from filtered collection of `num`s

-* getter `distinct` which will return `List` with unique values in collection
+* getter `distinct` and method `distinctWhere` which will return `List` with unique values in collection

-* method `union` which will return `List` with union of two collections with only unique values in resulting collection
+* method `union` and `unionWhere` which will return `List` with union of two collections with only unique values in resulting collection

-* method `intersection` which will return `List` with elements that contains both collections with only unique values in resulting collection
+* method `intersection` and `intersectionWhere` which will return `List` with elements that contains both collections with only unique values in resulting collection

-* method `difference` which will return `List` with difference between two collections with only unique values in resulting collection
+* method `difference` and `differenceWhere` which will return `List` with difference between two collections with only unique values in resulting collection

 ## Examples